stephentk/Wallet-api/README.md

 All of these dependencies required are listed in the package.json file.
 Use `npm install` on the command line.
 Environment variables are defined in a .env file.

-> However, you will need to install node and postgreSQL on your local machine
+> However, you will need to install node and postgreSQL on your local machine.

 ## Installation
 The steps outline will provide a walkthrough on how to install the app on your local machine